 ABSTRACT

-Acetylcholinesterase inhibition, nootropic and antioxidant effect of an extract from Agave species.
+Acetylcholinesterase inhibition, nootropic and antioxidant effect of extracts from Agave species

 ABSTRACT

-Background:The systemic administration of LPS is a pharmacological model to evaluate different processes associated with neurodegeneration; it is capable of causing an increase in the oxidative state in the brain and increasing the activity of the enzyme acetylcholinesterase (ACh-E), involved in the degradation of acetylcholine (ACh).
+Background:The systemic administration of lipopolysaccharide (LPS) is a pharmacological model to evaluate different processes associated with neurodegeneration; it is capable of causing an increase in the oxidative state in the brain and increasing the activity of the enzyme acetylcholinesterase (ACh-E), involved in the degradation of acetylcholine (ACh).
 This cholinergic transmission system participates in memory processes, a crucial symptom in neurodegenerative disorders, and its modulation with scopolamine turns out to be an essential tool in the evaluation of plants.
-Species of the genus Agave are considered a natural resource of economic and cultural importance.
-They possess compounds with anti-inflammatory, antioxidant, and anti-neuroinflammatory activity.
-Materials and Methods:Extracts of A. tequilana (At-A), A. angustifolia (Aan-A), A. americana (Aam-A) (125 mg/kg) were administered to male ICR mice with lipopolysaccharide (LPS) to evaluate the ACh -E inhibition, the concentration of the antioxidant enzyme GR and the prooxidant enzyme NOX.
+Species of the genus Agave are considered a natural resource of economic and cultural importance in? .
+They possess compounds with anti-inflammatory, antioxidant, and anti-neuroinflammatoryactivities.
+Methods:Extracts of A. tequilana (At-A), A. angustifolia (Aan-A), A. americana (Aam-A) (125 mg/kg) were administered to male ICR mice with LPS to evaluate the ACh -E inhibition, the concentration of the antioxidant enzyme GR and the prooxidant enzyme NOX.
 Also, the nootropic effect of these extracts on scopolamine-induced cognitive impairment was evaluated.Results:The three Agave species studied decreased the ACh-E enzyme activity, Vmax value, and KM.
 These products increased GR concentration, and in terms of NOX, only the A. tequilana extract decreased it.
 A. tequilana and A. americana species significantly improved the retention latency parameter during the passive avoidance test.
-Conclusion:Agave species show promising results in developing novel drugs for neurodegenerative disease therapy.
+Conclusion:Agave species showed promising results in developing novel drugs for neurodegenerative disease therapyand.

 Keywords: Agave, Acetylcholinesterase, LPS, Neurodegeneration